rust-lang/rust/src/doc/guide.md

 want `x` to be the value we're interpolating.
 The comma is used to separate arguments we pass to functions and macros, if you're passing more than one.

-When you just use the double curly braces, Rust will attempt to display the value in a meaningful way by checking out its type.
+When you just use the curly braces, Rust will attempt to display the value in a meaningful way by checking out its type.
 If you want to specify the format in a more detailed manner, there are a [wide number of options available](/std/fmt/index.html).
 For now, we'll just stick to the default: